kubermatic/kubermatic/docs/proposals/ceph-credentials-controller.md

 Extend the datacenter definition with Ceph admin access credentials.

-Create a new `ceph-credentials-controller` in Go.
+Create a new `ceph-credentials-controller` as a part of `kubermatic-controller-manager`.

 The controller will:
 - upon finding a newly created cluster in datacenters with Ceph configurations: